Knogobert/ntn-boilerplate/README.md

    - Content is managed mainly in [local Netlify CMS](http://localhost:3000/admin) or by hand in `assets/content`
    - Content collections are managed in `static/admin/config.yml`, then added to vuex store in `store/index.js`

+4. Change font

+   1. Add/change your font link in `nuxt.config.js` under `head.link`.
+You can add a `<link rel="stylesheet" href="font.css">` as `link: [{ rel: 'stylesheet', href: 'font.css' }]`, like [this](https://vue-meta.nuxtjs.org/api/#link)
+   2. Then append your font name in `tailwind.config.js` under `theme.extend.fontFamily.sans` (or other).
+Like `sans: ['Europa', ...defaultTheme.fontFamily.sans]`
+   3. Then if you've installed the included netlify plugin "[Subfont](https://github.com/Munter/netlify-plugin-subfont#readme)", it will automatically post-processes your web page to use an optimal font loading strategy.

 ## More info

 > This project was bootstrapped with `create-nuxt-app`.
 There are more detailed explanations of how everything works in the [Nuxt.js docs](https://nuxtjs.org).